 |Model-data dependency||Discover how entries are used in the model.|

 |Store and partition reference data||Store and partition data that are relevant to a model, such as equipment specifications, but not used by the model during simulation.|

 |Unified interface for defining data||Use the Model Explorer to work with design data in a dictionary.|

 |Incremental update in memory||Improved performance and scalability with minimal footprint on memory.|

-A Simulink® data dictionary is made up of two parts.
+A Simulink® data dictionary is made up of three parts called sections.

-Global Design Data: Contains the design data that define parameters, signals, and other data that define the behavior of the model.
-Data created or imported in a dictionary are stored in this part.
+Design Data: Contains the variables and data types that define parameters, signals, and design data that determine the behavior of the model.
+Design data created or imported in a dictionary are stored in this section.

 |File Format||Import to Dictionary||Export from Dictionary|